There are many ways to build successful landing pages.

 This step-by-step tutorial has several key advantages:

-- Free landing page builder – You will be building a landing page with our leading FREE page builder for WordPress.
+- Free landing page builder – You will be building a landing page with our leading free WordPress landing page builder with no additional WordPress plugins.

 - No coding – You won’t have to deal with a single line of CSS or PHP code, and also won’t need to deal with child themes – or any technical know-how for that matter.

-- High Conversions – We put focus in this guide at reaching a landing page that not only looks beautiful, but is built to generate higher conversions.
+- High Conversions – We put focus in this guide on reaching a landing page that not only looks beautiful but is built to generate higher conversions.

 What is a Landing Page?